tetherto/lib-wallet/example/bare/README.md

-# 🐚  Seashell CLI Wallet Bare app
+# 🐚  Seashell on Bare

 An example cli wallet used to demo the wallet lib.